 This is a book you pick up if you want to be entertained, if you love pace and beautiful prose.
 A book where characters get indecent and make you bite your lower lip as you dive deep in its pages, because here we’re not Victorian writers who ignore the one thing that drives human beings the most.
 Pick it up, put your legs up and get lost in it and if you enjoy it tell a friend or three and comment below with a sentence or two of what you think about it.

+Download the full book on the link below.
 For readers outside Kenya get us on Amazon’s Kindle

 I hope you enjoy The Engagement as much as I enjoyed penning it.
 I was up all night putting this together.
 (Apparently formatting a book is an art on its own) I’m off for a power nap.
 Can the first person to read this remove the milk from the freezer?
 Thank you.